 Family situations like this are never simple, but the law treats them the same as any other co-ownership dispute.
 If both people are on title and cannot agree, partition is usually the only way to resolve it.

-Dealing With a Similar Situation in Burbank or Los Angeles County?
+Are You Dealing With a Similar Co-Ownership Dispute in Burbank or Los Angeles County?

 If you co-own property with a family member and cannot agree on what to do next, you do not have to stay stuck.
 There is a clear legal path to resolve it, but it needs to be handled the right way.